davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   into the assembler code.
 When unescaped, these characters have special meaning to indicate multiple assembler dialects, as described below.

-Multiple assembler dialects in ``asm`` templates

-On targets such as x86, GCC supports multiple assembler dialects.
+Multiple assembler dialects in ``asm`` templatesOn targets such as x86, GCC supports multiple assembler dialects.
 The :option:`-masm` option controls which dialect GCC uses as its default for inline assembler.
 The target-specific documentation for the :option:`-masm` option contains the list of supported dialects, as well as the